Create an SNMP alert response

 Note

-If you want to monitor 64-bit values with SNMP, you must use SNMPv2 or SNMPv3.
+• To monitor 64-bit values with SNMP, you must use either SNMPv2 or SNMPv3.
 SNMPv1 does not support 64-bit monitoring.

 Before you begin

-• If your network management system requires the management center’s management information base (MIB) file, obtain it at /etc/sf/DCEALERT.MIB.
+If your network management system requires the Firewall Management Center’s management information base (MIB) file, obtain it at /etc/sf/DCEALERT.MIB.

 Procedure